onespacemedia/styleguide/README.md

 Because our rules evolved over time, many older projects will not conform to them.
 If you find yourself revisiting an older project, it is more important to stay consistent with the rest of that project than it is to enforce these rules.

 There is one exception to this: *Do not escalate CSS nesting specifity wars.* This harms maintainability in the future.
-If you possibly can, create a new, non-conflicting class for any new components that you add.
+If you possibly can, create a new, non-conflicting class for any new components.

 # CSS guidelines

-Writing clean code is something that is good to look at, and although we use stylelist and now with the introduction of pre-commits we can rely on [Stylelint](https://stylelint.io/) to slap our wrists when we write something poorly or in the incorrect way, it is still good to understand as a team what the standard syntax should be when writing good sexy CSS, this includes:

-- 80 character wide columns, to aid readability
-- Multi-line CSS
-- Meaningful use of whitespace
-- Grouping properties
+Most of these rules are enforced by [Stylelint](https://stylelint.io/), both in pre-commit hooks and in CI.

 ## General formatting rules